Ravenholdt-TC/SimcScripts/README.md

 ## RelicSimulation

 Usage:
-1. Create a simulation profile file called `RelicSimulation_<PROFILENAME>.simc` in the `profiles/RelicSimulation` folder.
+1. Create a simulation profile file in the `profiles/Templates` folder.
+This file defines the base character to simulate.
 2. Run `RelicSimulation.rb`.
 It will ask you to select a profile and spec.
 3. Wait for the simulation to run until it says it's done.
 4. The resulting CSV file will be in the `reports` folder.